Bream Bay College

-Bream Bay College is a secondary school in Ruakākā, Northland, New Zealand.
-In addition to Ruakākā, the school serves One Tree Point, Whangārei and Whangārei Heads to the north, the marae-based community of Takahiwai to the west, the town of Waipu to the south, and farming communities inland.
+Bream Bay College is a secondary school in Ruakākā, in the Whangarei District, Northland, New Zealand.
+The school serves Ruakākā, One Tree Point to the north, the marae-based community of Takahiwai to the west, the town of Waipu to the south, and farming communities inland.
+The school was founded as Waipu District High School in 1940.
+It was renamed Bream Bay College in 1972.
+It opened at its present location on the corner of Marsden Point Road and Peter Snell Road in 1974.